Death of Nicola Bulley: Private search team

-Recovery of body
+Recovery of body and inquest

-On 19 February, a body was found in the river by a man and a woman out walking their dog, about 1 mi downstream of where Bulley was last seen.
-The couple informed the police, and the body – which was among reeds and undergrowth – was subsequently recovered.
+On 19 February 2023, a man and woman walking their dog discovered Bulley's body adjacent to a fallen tree in the River Wyre, about 1 mi downstream from St Michael's on Wyre.
+The couple informed the police, and the body was subsequently recovered from among reeds and undergrowth.
 Police set up a tent beside the river and a police helicopter operated above the area.
-Some members of the public tried to take photos of the body by climbing over a fence and pretending to be journalists; a man was later arrested for a malicious communications offence and perverting the course of justice relating to him recording video within the police cordon.
+Some members of the public tried to take photos of the body by climbing over a fence and pretending to be journalists; a man was later arrested and bailed, for a malicious communications offence and perverting the course of justice relating to him recording video within the police cordon.

 On 20 February, Lancashire Constabulary confirmed that the body was Bulley's.
-She was identified from dental records.
-The cause of death has not yet been established.
-An inquest opened on 22 February at Preston coroner's court, before senior coroner James Adeley and, once identification was confirmed, adjourned until a date probably in June 2023.
+She was identified from her dental records.
+The cause of death was not immediately established.
+An inquest was opened on 22 February, at Preston coroner's court, before senior coroner James Adeley.
+Once identification was confirmed he adjourned proceedings.
+On 11 April, Lancashire Police divers returned to the river under direction of the coroner.

+On 26 June, the inquest heard that Bulley's mobile phone and Fitbit watch data suggested she entered the water at 09:22.
+The cause of death was established as accidental drowning, with no evidence that Bulley had been harmed in any way before she entered the water.